palaa159/Docs/software/01-OpenBCI_SDK.md

 ##Time Stamping

 **<**

 Start time stamping and resynchronize command.
 When the Driver sends a **<**, the Host radio will respond with a **,**.
 Since the Host cannot send packets to the Device ad hoc, it may be helpful to know when the Host was actually able to send the command.
 If the Board is not streaming, then expect a response of `Time stamp ON$$$`.
-If the board is streaming, then you will get a response in the data stream when the Driver receives a data packet with a different **stop byte** as described in the next software document titled [OpenBCI Streaming Data Format](./02-OpenBCI_Streaming_Data_Format.md).
+If the board is streaming, then you will get a response in the data stream when the Driver receives a data packet with a different **stop byte** as described in the next software document titled [OpenBCI Streaming Data Format](http://docs.openbci.com/software/02-OpenBCI_Streaming_Data_Format#openbci-v3-data-format-binary-format).

 **>**

 Stops time stamping.
-If the Board is not streaming, then expect a response of `Time stamp OFF$$$`; however if the board is streaming, then you will get a response in a different **stop byte** as described in the next software document titled _OpenBCI Streaming Data Format_.
+If the Board is not streaming, then expect a response of `Time stamp OFF$$$`; however if the board is streaming, then you will get a response in a different **stop byte** as described in the next software document titled [OpenBCI Streaming Data Format](http://docs.openbci.com/software/02-OpenBCI_Streaming_Data_Format#openbci-v3-data-format-binary-format).

 ## Radio Configuration Commands
-As of firmware version `v2`, a set of commands has been implemented to change the radio system and improve over-the-air programming of the main OpenBCI board.
+As of firmware version `v2.0.0`, a set of commands has been implemented to change the radio system and improve over-the-air programming of the main OpenBCI board.
 In order to use the commands you must keep to the form of **key**-**code**-**(payload)** where **key** is`0xF0`, **code** is defined below and **payload** is optional and dependent on the **code**.
 For example, to get system status send `0xF0` then send `0x07`.

 ####Get Channel Number `0x00`